CoolProp/CoolProp/Web/coolprop/wrappers/index.rst

     Usage: 7z <command> [<switches>...] <archive_name> [<file_names>...]
            [<@listfiles...>]

+For python, you should be using `Anaconda/Miniconda <https://store.continuum.io/cshop/anaconda/>`_ for your python installation.
+Or, you can just install `Miniconda<http://conda.pydata.org/miniconda.html>`_, which is sufficient

 For the C++ compiler, the options are a bit more complicated.
 There are multiple (binary incompatible) versions of Visual Studio, as well as G++ ports for windows (MinGW).
 Unless you are compiling the python wrappers, you can compile with MinGW, so you should obtain the `MinGW installer <http://sourceforge.net/projects/mingw/files/Installer/mingw-get-setup.exe/download>`_ and run it.
 You should install all the packages available, and you MUST(!!) install to a path without spaces. ``C:\MinGW`` is recommended as an installation path.
 Be sure to add the folder ``C:\MinGw`` to your PATH variable.

 If you want to build 64-bit extensions, you MUST install professional versions of visual studio, which can be obtained for free if you have a student ID card from Microsoft Dreamspark.
 You will require Visual Studio 2008 Professional for python 2.x, and Visual Studio 2010 Professional for python 3.x.
 Otherwise you can select Visual Studio version freely.